occlum/occlum/demos/fish/README.md

 ## Per-Process Resource Configuration with help of FISH

-Resource configuration for application running in Occlum is done only in `Occlum.json`.
-And only default size (mmap, heap, stack) can be configured.
-Since Occlum will claim all the memory space at initializtion, if an application doesn't really need the size as big as defined in `Occlum.json`, the exceeding memory space is wasted.
+Resource configuration for application running in Occlum is done only in `Occlum.yaml`.
+And only default size (heap, stack) can be configured.
+Since Occlum will claim all the memory space at initializtion, if an application doesn't really need the size as big as defined in `Occlum.yaml`, the exceeding memory space is wasted.
 If two applications are running, one of which needs only a small amount of space while the other needs a lot more, it is better to run with per-process resource configuration.

 We achieve this with help of `prlimit` syscall (https://man7.org/linux/man-pages//man2/prlimit.2.html) and FISH shell built-in command